 - Role of research – evidence that a better understanding of users (goals, needs, motivations, anxieties, etc) through research has led to this impact on business goals

-On the night we were also told on the night they’d received more submissions than ever before and the calibre of work submitted was extremely high.
+On the night we were also told they’d received more submissions than ever before and the calibre of work submitted was extremely high.

 Next is the Best Effect On Business Goals Award.
 Nominees are: @cafonline by @webcredible, Debenhams PWA by Publicis.Sapient, @McCarthyStone, @TheAA_UK & @GoddardVets! #UXUKAwards18 pic.twitter.com/eOeCUKrZnB

 — UX UK Awards (@UXUKAwards) November 22, 2018

 When I joined CAF in 2016 the site was dated and wasn’t responsive across devices.
 Since then I’ve been working alongside UX agency Webcredible to overhaul CAF’s website and I’ve loved every minute working with them.
 This work has involved UX design, information architecture and thorough user testing of all new elements.
 Together we devised and tested how each section and the new homepage should look whilst keeping in mind the key business objectives the pages should fulfil such as helping convey CAF as a brand, a story and a service, and navigating visitors to relevant areas of the site whether it’s products, campaigns, CAF Bank or news.

 Fast forward today and more people are visiting our site than ever before (15% increase), there’s been a 25% increase in new visitors, mobile traffic is up 88% year-on-year and the average page load is 26% faster.

 We needed to meet the following criteria to ensure we adhered to a common, usable standard and were told that entries that failed to meet the majority of these criteria were unlikely to be shortlisted.